n-mounier/MRlap/README.md

         s_x=0.95, s_y=0.90, s_width=0.95, # MRlap2
         # s_x=0.95, s_y=1.05, s_width=0.95, # MRlap
         filename="inst/Figures/logo.png", dpi=2000) --->
 <!--- :arrow_right: ESHG/EMGM?? poster is available [here]().  --->

 :information\_source: `MRlap` is still under active development.
+:information\_source: `MRlap` has been updated to version 0.0.1.
+Check the [NEWS](NEWS.md) to learn more about what has been modified!

 ## Overview